usmanashrf/Nextjs13_HorizontalScroll_react_slick/README.md

 React Slick Slider is implemented but if you want to add Mouse Scroll effect on slider then follow below instructions

-- We'll use to Reacr Hooks useEffect, useRef
+- We'll use to React Hooks useEffect, useRef

 ```
     import { useEffect, useRef } from "react";